-Soundproofing is Essential When Big Construction Projects Escalate Neighborhood Noise
+Soundproofing Is Essential for Neighborhood Noise

 For developers as well as the owners of homes and commercial sites, the trend toward big construction projects can be not only a blessing, but also a curse – if exposure to greater levels of external noise is not effectively handled.

 Whether for airport expansion, stadium construction, or mixed-use property development, on big construction projects the noise from heavy equipment can disturb neighborhood homes and businesses for years – only to be replaced by increased air, vehicular and visitor traffic once it is completed.

 While the economic benefits of big construction projects may be great, the loud, continual, external noise can grate on nerves, depress property values, and even become a serious health issue.

 According to the article, Seattle’s construction noise is out of control — and terrible for your health, “Exposure to a noise level of 85 dBA for even one workday can produce hearing loss.
 Chronic exposure to noise levels as low as 65 dBA can increase adrenaline and stress hormone levels and elevate blood pressure, which increases the risk of heart disease and stroke.”
 Heavy construction noise is usually much louder than normal conversation (60 dB) and generally on a par with lawnmower noise (90 dB).
 Because of how detrimental excess noise is, many cities impose construction noise limits and restrictions, as well as noise compliance codes for new construction.

 Despite the construction noise challenge, the trend toward big construction projects is a national one.
 “Across the country, in more than a dozen cities, downtowns are being remade as developers abandon the suburbs to combine new sports arenas with mixed-used residential, retail and office space back in the city,” states a recent NY Times article.